Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

 Although these are the most common dishes in the Therisos Gorge, you will also find delicious lamb in the oven, often with local rosemary and potatoes, lamb chops, wild greens with abundant olive oil, and graviera cheese with honey.

 The drink of choice will certainly be homemade wine.
-Also in the village, ask for a plate of ladotyri, Graviera cheese aged in Extra Virgin Olive Oil, delicious!
+Also, in the village, ask for a plate of ladotyri and Graviera cheese aged in extra virgin olive oil.
+It’s delicious!

 Where to Eat in Theriso Village

-There are less than 10 restaurants to try in the village, all of them equally tasty and often full of tourists in summer, and locals during the rest of the year.
+You will find several in the village, all equally tasty and often full of tourists in summer and locals during the rest of the year.

-Therissos is a common day trip for Chania people too who enjoy driving along the gorge with their family and friends on the weekends either for a Saturday evening dinner or for Sunday lunch.
+Therissos is also a common day trip for Chania people who enjoy driving along the gorge with their family and friends on the weekends, either for a Saturday evening dinner or Sunday lunch.

-People get from Chania to Therisso on National Holidays, on New Year’s, and even on election Sundays to spend a peaceful time far from the chaos of the city.
+People travel from Chania to Therisso on National Holidays, New Year’s, and election Sundays to spend a peaceful time far from the chaos of the city.

-I’ve been to Therisos several times and tried most tavernas, and none of them ever disappointed me.
+I’ve been to Therisos several times and tried most tavernas, and none disappointed me.
 However, my favorite ones are:

-• buy, any of these, or any of the ones I do not mention here, offer excellent Cretan food for quite affordable fees.
+- … any of these, or those I do not mention here, offer excellent Cretan food for quite affordable fees.

 Places to Visit Near Therisos Gorge